google/starthinker/README.md

 This is not an officially supported Google product.
 It is a reference implementation.
+There is absolutley NO WARRANTY provided for using this code.

 # gTech StarThinker Workflow Framework For Externalizing Solutions